BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Armour, dagger and Boar
 spear.*]

-[*Boar spear — This weapon is a large-bladed spear used for hunting wild boars.
+[*Boar spear â€” This weapon is a large-bladed spear used for hunting wild boars.
 However, Bifur has found it extremely useful for felling his enemies.*]